 - When possible, limit all contact between teams.
 This to include any contact not required by that sport. - Teams will immediately exit the venue so game management personnel can begin the disinfection process. - All players and coaches must have their own water bottles or cups.
 Host team will be required to provide water.
-No disposable cups will be provided by host team. - Enter and Exit facilities utilizing designated doors only.
+No disposable cups will be provided by host team. - All attending event should enter and exit facilities utilizing designated doors only. - Teams should not shake hands after the game; instead a wave or non-contact gesture can be substituted.